G

 Evolution

 Goshawks belong to the genus Accipiter, which includes sparrowhawks.
 The genus itself contains 51 species.
-Hence, it is the most diverse among those found in the larger family which consists of birds of prey of every size and is known as Accipitridae.
+Hence, it is the most diverse among those found in the larger family, which consists of birds of prey of every size and is known as Accipitridae.

 As a result, goshawks are related to eagles, hawks, harriers, kites, and even vultures.
 The earliest ancestors of this large group first emerged during the Early Eocene, about 50 million years ago.
-Evidence suggests that they had spread all over the globe about 25 million years later, with a range which might have included Antarctica.
+Evidence suggests that they had spread all over the globe about 25 million years later, with a range that might have included Antarctica.

 Types